nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/StandardOperatingProcedure_TransectMeasure.md

 <HR>
 </HR>

-The Relief class uses a 0-5 quatification of relief <sup>2</sup> and includes an "Unknown" level to account for 'rectangles' with a "Limited" FoV.
+The Relief class uses a 0-5 quantification of relief <sup>2</sup> and includes an "Unknown" level to account for 'rectangles' with a "Limited" FoV.

 <i>When the “BROAD” category is “Open Water”, “Relief” should be classified as “Unknown”.</i>